UPDATE: The Burundi Legal System and Research

 One hears of people saying that the prosecution of the murders and assassinations related to the crisis concern only ‘small fish’ and the ‘big fish’ get away.
 Public outcry is specifically directed against cases such as the assassination of President Melchior Ndadaye, or crimes against humanity or genocide that are not dealt with even if their final settlement would have gone a long way towards restoring the rule of law.

-The impunity in Burundi is a result of the wrong ruling the country during the last 30 years.
-Impunity has been denounced by all parties but in different manner according to ethnic sensibilities.
+The impunity in Burundi is a result of the wrong ruling of the country during the last 50 years.
+Impunity has been denounced by all parties but in different manners according to ethnic sensibilities.
 In as much as the Hutu community condemns the repression that took place in 1965, 1972, 1988 and 1993, the Tutsi community also denounced the amnesty given by Buyoya following the events of Ntega and Maragara in 1988 as well as those who committed acts of genocide with the support of FRODEBU in 1993.
 Also ‘mob justice’ takes encouragement from the impunity for offences and crimes, and is a negation of the justice system.
 However, it is obvious that some judges are guilty of corruption and other abuses of office.
 The reconstruction and reconciliation of the communities require that all accused persons should be arrested and brought to trial.

 For further information on Burundi’s Government Institutions, Parliament, the National Commission, and Judicial courts, visit the Burundi government official site.